-All international (non-immigrant) students coming to the United States with the primary intention of studying are required to obtain the F-1 Student Visa, and must maintain full-time enrollment of at least eight (8) units per session throughout the entire program.
+All international (non-immigrant) students coming to the United States with the primary intention of studying are required to obtain the F-1 Student Visa, and must maintain full-time enrollment of at least 1 unit per week of attendance at UCLA.

 Requesting the Form I-20

 To receive the Form I-20 from UCLA you first must:

 - Enroll in a minimum of 1 unit per week you attend UCLA Summer Sessions (Example, if enrolled in 6-week Session A, you must take a minimum of 6 units);

 - Receive an email from DCISS within 48 hours with the link to the I-20 portal;

 - Complete the I-20 request and upload the following documents: